 “Huawei is a branch of the evil Chinese State and we should have nothing to do with it.”

-“Huawei is Chinese, and we don’t like the Chinese State or what it does”.
+“Huawei is Chinese, and we don’t like the government or what it does”.

 “Huawei works for the Chinese secret service and will use the software in its equipment to spy on, or sabotage us.”